isomerpages/nlb-biblioasia/_podcast/Stella Kon/Transcript.md

 <p><strong>Jimmy</strong>
 <br>It is a pleasure and a privilege to have you.
 I would like to leave all
-our listeners with the very moving song from<em> Emily the Musical.</em> And the song is "Love was All I Wanted".and was published by Penguin Southeast Asia in 2023.
-Welcome to BiblioAsia+, Stella.
-Thank you for coming on this podcast.</p>
+our listeners with the very moving song from<em> Emily the Musical.</em> And the song is "Love was All I Wanted".</p>
 <p></p>
 <p></p>
 <p></p>